msrsaditya/Simple-Notebook/README.md

 ### Features:
 - Minimalistic design
-- Lightweight and efficient
+- Lightweight and efficient (literally vanilla JS)
 - Requires only one dependency: Flask
-- Basic functionalities: adding cells, removing cells, executing code
+- Basic functionalities: adding cells, removing cells, executing code, that's it!
 - Output displayed as alert messages for a cleaner interface
 - Utilizes "Jet Brains Mono" font for better code visibility and readability